hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 underlying chain).
 In Stacks V2, the name system is instead implemented through a smart-contract loaded during the genesis block.
-The initial state of the BNS contract includes all names registered using the previous iteration of the Blockstack naming system.
+The initial state of the BNS contract includes all names registered using the previous iteration of the Stacks naming system.

 Any valid *on-chain* v1 DID (e.g.
 `did:stack:v0:15gxXgJyT5tM5A4Cbx99nwccynHYsBouzr-3`) can be easily updated to a valid, resolvable on-chain Stacks DID by updating the NSI part of the DID in accordance with the structure defined in this document.

 The general migration steps for such a DID are: